merely-useful/py-rse/index.md

 The last line tells us that
 a file Git already knows about has been modified.

+> **Hints from Git**
+>
+> After executing Git commands,
+> you may see output that differs slightly from what is shown here.
+> For example,
+> you may see a suggestion for `git checkout`
+> in place of `git restore` after executing the code above,
+> which means you're running an different version of Git.
+> As with most tasks in coding,
+> there are often multiple commands to accomplish the same action with Git.
+> This chapter will show output from Git version 2.29.
+> If you see something different in your Git output,
+> you can try the commands we present here,
+> or follow the suggestions included in the output you see.
+> When in doubt,
+> check the documentation (e.g., `git checkout --help`)
+> if you get stuck.

 To save those changes in the repository's history, we must `git add` and then `git commit`.
 Before we do,